Beingpax/Mydigitalgarden/_notes/🌻References/🤑Trading Quotes.md

 > If its  good trade, try to make it a great trade.
 If its a bad trade, minimize losses.

-When people start blaming government and policies, its  beginning of a bear market.
+> When people start blaming government and policies, its  beginning of a bear market.
 When everyone talks about the market, its exactly when the market will reverse.

+> The faster you want to make money, the quicker you will lose everything.

 ----
 Type: [[Quotes]] [[Trading]] [[💹Stock Market]]